 Keeping healthy is important for any musician.
 The Royal College of Music actively investigates and promotes health and wellbeing through teaching and research.

-The RCM is part of the Healthy Conservatoires Network and our Fit to Perform initiative encourages students to adopt good habits when it comes to their wellbeing.
+We are proud members of the Healthy Conservatoires Network.
+Our work at the forefront of the Healthy Musician initiative research project enables us to enact the very best policies for the health of all RCM musicians.
 Many of our musicians benefit from massage, yoga and meditation and Student Services is able to provide excellent information on healthy eating.

 We encourage all our students to register with a doctor and remind international students to check they have adequate insurance to cover health costs if needed.

-Advice on finding and registering with an NHS doctor is available from Student Services.
-The Student Services team is also happy to discuss options for the prevention and treatent of musicians' injuries and can provide information about agencies specialising in the care of such injuries.
+It is important for all students to register with a GP.
+Imperial College Health Centre register students from their catchment area and those living at Prince Consort Village or you can find your nearest GP surgery by searching on the NHS website.
+The Student Services team is also happy to discuss options for the prevention and treatment of musicians' injuries and can provide information about agencies specialising in the care of such injuries.

 Imperial College Health Centre